FOLLGAD/hPong/README.md

 VAE:

+- [ ] make vae training output images after each epoch
-- [?]
-Split each frame into its own VAE encoding/decoding.
+- [x] Split each frame into its own VAE encoding/decoding.
-  Right now, the VAE is encoding/decoding 3 frames at once, which is not flexible.
-  (Done, just needs testing)

 DiT: